Elizabeth Báthory: Arrest

-On 13 December 1612, Nikola VI Zrinski confirmed the agreement with Thurzó about the imprisonment of Báthory and distribution of the estate.
-On 31 December, Thurzó went to Csejte Castle and arrested Báthory along with four of her servants, who were accused of being her accomplices: Dorotya Semtész, Ilona Jó, Katarína Benická and János Újváry ("Ibis" or Fickó).
+On 13 December 1610, Nikola VI Zrinski confirmed the agreement with Thurzó about the imprisonment of Báthory and distribution of the estate.
+On New Year's Eve 1610, Thurzó went to Csejte Castle and arrested Báthory along with four of her servants, who were accused of being her accomplices: Dorottya Szentés, Ilona Jó, Katarína Benická and János Újváry ("Ibis" or Ficzkó).
 According to Thurzó's letter to his wife, his unannounced visit found one dead girl and another living "prey" girl in the castle, but there is no evidence that they asked her what had happened to her.
+She recovered but did not testify in the trials.
 Although it is commonly believed that Báthory was caught in the act of torture, she was having dinner.
 Initially, Thurzó made the declaration to Báthory's guests and villagers that he had caught her red-handed.
 However, she was arrested and detained prior to the discovery or presentation of the victims.
-It seems most likely that the claim of Thurzó's discovering Báthory covered in blood has been the embellishment of fictionalized accounts.
+It seems most likely that the claim of Thurzó's discovering Báthory covered in blood has been the embellishment of fictionalised accounts.

 Thurzó debated further proceedings with Báthory's son Paul and two of her sons-in-law, Nikola VI Zrinski and György Drugeth.
 Her family, which ruled Transylvania, sought to avoid the loss of Báthory's property which was at risk of being seized by the crown following a public scandal.
 Thurzó, along with Paul and her two sons-in-law, originally planned for Báthory to be sent to a nunnery, but as accounts of her actions spread, they decided to keep her under strict house arrest.

-Most of the witnesses testified that they had heard the accusations from others, but did not see it themselves.
-The servants confessed under torture, which is not credible in contemporary proceedings.
-They were the king's witnesses, but they were executed.
+Two trials were held in the wake of Báthory's arrest: The first was held on 2 January 1611, and the second on 7 January 1611.

+In the first trial, seventeen witnesses testified, including the four servants who were also fellow suspects.
+These suspects had been tortured before the proceedings.
+They confessed, and stated that they were acting on Elizabeth's orders.
+After the trial, they were executed as her accomplices.
 Ilona Jó and Dorottya Szentes had their fingers torn out with a pair of red-hot pincers and were then burned alive.
 Due to his youth and the belief that he was less culpable, János Újváry was executed by a much less painful method: beheading.
 Afterwards, his body was burned on the same pyre as Jó and Szentes.
-Another servant, Erzsi Majorova, initially escaped capture, but was burned alive after being apprehended.
-Katarína Benická received a life sentence after evidence showed that she'd been abused by the other women.
+Another servant, Erzsi Majorova, initially escaped capture but was burned alive after being apprehended.
+Katarína Benická received a life sentence after evidence showed that she had been abused by the others.